OpenBB-finance/OpenBB/website/content/terminal/reference/forex/qa/spread.md

 ---
 title: spread
-description: A documentation page detailing how to use the spread measurement tool.
+description: "A documentation page detailing how to use the spread measurement tool."
   The page includes parameters, usage, and visuals to guide the user.
 keywords:
 - spread measurement